Personal Capital vs Mint

 This post is for you.
 In this Personal Capital vs. Mint post, I’ll drill down to look at their distinctive features.
 Even though both programs can help you reach your financial goals, you’ll achieve more success by using the program whose strengths line up with your unique needs.

 What is Personal Capital?

-With Personal Capital, you can see your net worth, analyze investments, and discover any hidden fees you weren’t aware of before – as well as set spending and saving goals.
-Personal Capital is essentially a hybrid of two services – a free wealth management tool and a paid financial robo-advisor service – but in this review, we’re going to focus on the free app.
+With the free version of Personal Capital, you can see your net worth, analyze your investments, and discover any hidden investment fees you weren’t aware of before.

+And you can also set spending and saving goals.
+Personal Capital is essentially a hybrid of two services – a free wealth management tool and a paid financial robo-advisor.
+For this review, we’re going to focus on the free version of the personal finance app.

 That said, both versions come with some impressive tracking and analysis tools, such as:

 - 401(k) Fee Analyzer

 - Investment Checkup

 What is Mint?

 Mint.com is a free tool that helps you manage your finances all in one place.
 Mint can help you gain control of your expenses.

 Mint incorporates your financial accounts – bank accounts, credit cards, investment accounts, and loans – so you can get a clearer picture of your financial situation without having to log into several different accounts.